mozilla-l10n/localizer-documentation/src/tools/pontoon/ui.md

 It’s possible to navigate sequentially through the strings by clicking the `PREVIOUS` or `NEXT` buttons located at the top of the workspace, or by using keyboard shortcuts (`ALT` + arrow down or up).
 The `COPY LINK` button copies in the clipboard a link to the current string.

-Above the editor, the user can view the source string, any comments regarding the string, and the resource path where the string is located.
+Above the editor, the user can view the source string, any comments present in the resource regarding the string, and the resource path where the string is located.
 In the same area, the `REQUEST CONTEXT or REPORT ISSUE` button can be used to request more information about the current string: it will focus the [COMMENTS section](##source-string-comments), and mention the project manager for the project.

 The editor is located in the middle section of the column, and it’s where users can input or edit their translations.